Graduate Special Student Policy

 - Any Graduate Special student who does not receive a grade of C- or better in his/her previous course will not be allowed to register again without petitioning the Dean of the Guarini School of Graduate and Advanced Studies.
 Permission to enroll will be granted only with the Dean's approval.

 - This policy statement applies only to courses offered by the Faculty of Arts & Sciences.
 Inquiries regarding the possibility of 'Graduate Special Student' status in the associated schools of Medicine, Engineering, or Business Administration, should be directed to the Admissions Office of those schools.

 How to Apply

-- Individuals holding a baccalaureate degree must apply through the Office of Graduate Studies, 37 Dewey Field Road, Suite 6062, Room 437.
+- Individuals holding a baccalaureate degree must apply through the Guarini School of Graduate and Advanced Studies, 37 Dewey Field Road, Suite 6062, Room 437.
 Transcripts are required.

 - An application form and a course elective card will be provided to each eligible applicant.

 - Dartmouth employees must secure the signature of their supervisor certifying that satisfactory arrangements have been made to insure that course enrollment will not interfere with employment responsibilities.
 An employee verification form must be done with the Office of Human Resources.